 The kitchen is simple with double sink, toaster, coffee making facilities and a fridge.
 There is a round breakfast table in one corner and a large traditional stone fireplace.
 In normal summer weather breakfast can be enjoyed outside in the shade of the pagoda

 A door from the kitchen leads to Bedroom 4 with a double bed (5’ x 6’6”).
-This bed can be split into two singles if necessary.
 It is air conditioned.

-It also has an ensuite Bathroom 4 with bath, WC and washbasin.
+It also has an ensuite Bathroom 4 with bath (with shower hose), WC and washbasin.